Photography Pricing 2018

 Per Image Is Not The Only Way

-Once you understand your CODB business, you can create a pricing model which works best for you.
+Once you understand your CODB business, there is no wrong pricing model answer.
+You can create a pricing model which works best for you.
+The best pricing model is comfortable for you to sell and earns a profit.
 You have many choices when you develop a pricing plan.
-Fortunately, there is no wrong answer, however, there are some better answers for different types of photography.
+Although there is no wrong answer, there are some better answers for different types of photography.

 The following are different models (outside of per-image-pricing) you can consider for your photography business.